vaasp12233/SCT_WD_1/README.md

 It’s an ideal showcase of frontend development skills — all built into a single index.html file.

-## ✨ Features

-   * 📱 Responsive Layout – Mobile-first design with adaptive navigation

-   * 📂 Dropdown Navigation – Interactive submenus using vanilla JS

-   * ⚡ Single HTML File – HTML, CSS, JS in one lightweight page

-   * 🎯 No Frameworks – Pure HTML, CSS, and JavaScript (no external frameworks)

 ## 📁 Project Structure